 Then I explain another behavioral technique to reduce stress.
 This is an extremely simple and effective approach in a lot of cases, and is well worth knowing and using when required.

 One set of stress management tools is to use behavioral techniques for stress.
-CBT which stands for cognitive behavioral Therapy shows that our thoughts influence our feelings which in turn affects our behavior, and the cycle continues.
+CBT is short for cognitive behavioral Therapy.
+This shows that our thoughts influence our feelings which in turn affects our behavior, and the cycle continues.

 For instance a “bad” cycle might look like this: The thought is “I’m unwell” which could lead to an “anxious” feeling which could lead to a “go into myself” behavior and so the cycle continues in a downward direction.